- King Cobras are not actually cobras, but instead part of the Ophiophagus family. They frequently eat other cobras.

 - King Cobras are the longest venomous snakes in the world usually between 9-12 feet long.

 - The longest King Cobra on record, captured in Malaysia in 1937, was 18.8 feet long.

 An average living room is 16ft x 20ft, so if you were relaxing on your couch and saw a snake sprawled along the length of your wall, it might possibly be a king cobra (depending on where you live and if there were any escapees from the local zoo!).
 King Cobras are not found in the U.S. but live in Southeast Asia and India.
 They average 9-12 feet long but some can get quite a bit larger.
 King Cobras are the longest venomous snake in the world!
 They get their intimidating name because they are known to eat other snakes, including 10ft long pythons!
 As venomous snakes, they are able to use their fangs to puncture their prey and release a venom that paralyzes their prey and allows them to swallow the prey whole.
 Let’s take a look at some of the largest King Cobras and find out how big the largest king cobra ever was!

 But First: King Cobras are not actually Cobras!

-King cobras do share the same physical features of many cobras as being longer snakes that can create a fanned hood around their head when threatened.
+King cobras do share the same physical features as many cobras as longer snakes that can create a fanned hood around their head when threatened.
 It should be noted the king cobra has a narrower hood than other cobra species.

 They can also raise the front third of their slithery bodies off the ground to raise up and look threatening.